MuhammadZihni/sorpiart-teamEfyp/README.md

 **Record:** The **Record** function allows users to make a 4-second recording, which will be converted into a picture of an audio waveform and spectrogram.
 The converted image will then be uploaded automatically to a Twitter account, where it is displayed with other converted images.
 ![](documentation_images/record.png)

-**Beat Maker**
+**Beat Maker:** Users can choose either the Drums or Piano mode in the **Beat Maker** function.
+In the Drums mode, clicking the push buttons will produce different sounds based on an drum set.
+Likewise for the Piano mode, clicking on the buttons will produce different sounds based on a piano.
 ![](documentation_images/beatmaker.png)

-**Translator:** The **Translator** function allow users to translate any text in English to other languages.
-This function also allows users to hear the translated text.
+**Translator:** The **Translator** function allows users to translate any text in English to other languages.
+This function also enables users to hear the translated text.
 The supported languages include Chinese, Malay, Korean, Japanese, Tamil, French, Spanish, and Vietnamese.
 ![](documentation_images/translator.png)

 ## Components